-Nextgengolf is an inclusive organization with the mission to provide golfing opportunities, keep golfers in the game, and make the game of golf more relevant for college students and young adults.
+Nextgengolf is an inclusive organization with the mission to provide golfing opportunities, keep golfers in the game, and make the game of golf more relevant for high school students, college students, and young adults.
 Through our NHSGA, NCCGA and City Tour products, we cater to golfers 15-50 years old by proactively keeping golfers engaged through events and bringing new players into the game.
 In 2019, Nextgengolf was acquired by the PGA of America.